Policy: US Federal Student aid (direct loan program) satisfactory academic progress

 - All studies are included in this calculation, including withdrawals and incomplete grades.

-- Periods of enrolment during which a student does not receive Financial Aid are counted toward the maximum timeframe for completion.
+- Periods of enrolment during which a student does not receive Federal Aid are counted toward the maximum timeframe for completion.

 - Pursuit of a second degree resets the maximum timeframe for completion to the length of the new degree, taking into account any credit as per below.